 In 2018, Maxim won the Royal Northern College of Music's most prestigious award, the Gold Medal.
-Earlier this year he won Second Prize and the Royal Philarmonic Orchestra Prize at the 2019 Hastings International Piano Concerto Competition, in April was runner-up at the Bromsgrove International Musicians Competition, and most recently won the 29th Cantu International Piano Competition in Italy - First Prize and Special Mention of the Jury.
+Most recently, he won Second Prize and the Royal Philharmonic Orchestra Prize at the 2019 Hastings International Piano Concerto Competition, was runner-up at the 2019 Bromsgrove International Musicians Competition, and won the 29th Cantu International Piano Competition in Italy - First Prize and Special Mention of the Jury.

 From 2014 to 2017 he had a scholarship for his exceptional progress from the Academic Council of the Moscow Tchaikovsky Conservatory.